 There’s a world of independent ‘radio’ stations to listen to, but where to find them?
 Years ago, a shortwave and AM radio receiver was the best bet to stumble upon something new or unusual.

 Until recently, TuneIn.com was the go-to site to discover internet broadcasters, but a couple of years ago – for reasons that are not 100% clear – it started to remove some stations while refusing to add any new ones.
-Speculation on radio forums is that record companies put pressure on the firm.
+Speculation on radio forums is that music companies put pressure on the firm.

 Still, TuneIn.com remains home to a fair selection of internet stations as well as podcasts galore.